Rudolph Bolo Maeglin: Life

-Rudolph Mäglin was born on December 26, 1898, the fourth of six children at Herrengrabenweg 22 in Basel.
+Rudolph Mäglin was born on 26 December 1898, the fourth of six children at Herrengrabenweg 22 in Basel.

-After an apprenticeship in a bank he became an accountant at the age of 17½.
+After an apprenticeship in a bank, he became an accountant at the age of 17½.
 However, his fantasy soon declared war on the rather monotonous office life as an accountant.
 He quit his job and became a newspaper reporter.
-The decisive step towards a promising future as a journalist, publicist, writer, poet und cabaretwriter was thus taken.
+The decisive step towards a promising future as a journalist, publicist, writer, poet and cabaretwriter was thus taken.

-At first he wrote sports reports, reviews of films, theater performances and guest performances by circuses and variétés for various daily and weekly newspapers.
+At first, he wrote sports reports, reviews of films, theater performances and guest performances by circuses and variétés for various daily and weekly newspapers.
 This was soon followed by his humorous and pointed reports named Erlauschtes vom Bäumli, which were extremely popular with the readership, in the Basler Woche.
 They were about disputes in the Basel civil court on the Bäumleingasse in Basel.